 Location.
-30° 0.785′ N, 97° 16.305′ W. Marker is near Smithville, Texas, in Bastrop County.
-Marker is at the intersection of Farm to Market Road 2571 and Young School House Road (County Road 280), on the right when traveling west on Road 2571.
+29° 59.314′ N, 97° 16.51′ W. Marker is near Smithville, Texas, in Bastrop County.
+Marker is on Young School House Road (County Road 280) west of Easley Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Smithville TX 78957, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Stephen Scallorn (approx. 1.7 miles away); Chancellor House (approx. 7 miles away); Smithville (approx. 7.1 miles away); First Methodist Church of Smithville (approx. 7.2 miles away); Rabb House (approx. 7˝ miles away); Felipe Entrique Neri, Baron De Bastrop (approx. 8.4 miles away); Primera Baptist Church (approx. 8.4 miles away); The Gotier Trace (approx. 8˝ miles away).
 Touch for a list and map of all markers in Smithville.

 Credits.
 This page was last revised on November 17, 2020.
 It was originally submitted on November 17, 2020, by Larry D. Moore of Del Valle, Texas.
 This page has been viewed 39 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on November 17, 2020, by Larry D. Moore of Del Valle, Texas.